-When a toddler won’t go to sleep, or when a sleeping toddler wakes up too early, everyone in the house will know about it.
-Because toddlers have the mobility and the language to make sure their concerns are heard.
-But while toddlers might think they know what will get them back to sleep — including cuddles, juice, or lights — it’s up to parents to understand how to get a toddler to sleep.
-And how to get a toddler back to sleep is less about navigating their insane demands than it is about knowing what wakes a toddler up at night in the first place.
+When a toddler won’t go to sleep, or when a sleeping toddler wakes up too early, everyone in the house will know about it because toddlers have the mobility and the language to make sure their concerns are heard.
+But although toddlers might think they know what will get them back to sleep — including cuddles, juice, or lights — it’s up to parents to understand how to get a toddler back to sleep.
+And it’s less about navigating their insane demands than it is about knowing what wakes a toddler up at night in the first place.

-As a sleep specialist at Boston Children’s Hospital Sleep Center, Jennifer Gingrasfield has seen her fair share of parents struggling with early-waking toddlers and with toddlers who won’t sleep.
+As a sleep specialist at Boston Children’s Hospital Sleep Center, nurse practitioner Jennifer Gingrasfield has seen her fair share of parents struggle with early-waking toddlers and toddlers who won’t sleep.

-“Sometimes in those toddler years there can be a lot of triggers,” Gingrasfield explains.
+“Sometimes in those toddler years, there can be a lot of triggers,” Gingrasfield says.
 Some of those triggers are linked to normal developmental changes, like an increasing drive to explore and test their environment.
 Other triggers might be purely physical, such as night accidents that cause wet pull-ups and discomfort.

 She notes that the key to understanding how to get a toddler to sleep in any situation is knowing why they woke up in the first place.
 When parents talk about getting a toddler to go back to sleep, it’s important that they undertake that project as a long-term, broader effort.
 Taking a one-off nightly approach won’t work.

 When the toddler wake-ups are linked to comfort or development, says Gingrasfield, they may not happen every night, but might occur weekly or monthly.
-“In those cases, ideally, take care of the problem and tuck them back in,” she explains.
-“It’s not a repeat of the full bedtime routine, but a hug and a kiss, saying goodnight and walking out.”
+“In those cases, ideally, take care of the problem and tuck them back in,” she says.
+“It’s not a repeat of the full bedtime routine, but a hug and a kiss, saying goodnight, and walking out.”